bboyairwreck/PieMessage/README.md

 3. Compile to any Android device.

 ## WishList
-Since I've moved onto other projects and haven't had time to finish this, it would be nice to combine the OSX Client and the JWS.
+Since I've moved onto other projects and haven't had time to finish this, there are few things that wanted to implement.
+It would be nice to combine the OSX Client and the JWS.
 Also the OSX Client sometimes timesout and loses socket connection over a 2 hour+ period.
 I'm not sure if this is my own internet, the OSX it self.

 Also it is possible to recieve group messaging, just not send it.
 Unfortunately I couldnt figure out an applescript to send to multiple clients in a single conversation thread.
 You definitely can send multiple *individual* messages at once but that still isn't in the same conversation thread.
 The only reason why we can receive is because it's just a chat table in the sqlite database on the OSX device.